DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Contact

 The Department for Education does not administer teacher training courses or appoint teachers, so we cannot help with individual applications to training providers or schools.
-For help with your application, you can [talk to an adviser](#talk-to-an-adviser).

 However, if you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.